 Angela graduated with degrees in World Literatures, Writing, and Psychology from UC San Diego.
 Her first job was at KUSI’s morning show in San Diego, where she worked as a news writer.
 After that, she earned a Master of Science from Columbia University’s Journalism School in New York City and went on to become a reporter for NY1 News.

-She left the Big Apple and headed home to Southern California to help care for her father after he was diagnosed with aggressive brain cancer.
-While at home, she reported at stations in Bakersfield and San Diego before moving on to KOLO in Reno.
+She left the Big Apple and headed home to Southern California to help care for her father after he was diagnosed with an aggressive brain cancer.
+While at home, she reported at news stations in Bakersfield and San Diego before moving to KOLO in Reno.
 Angela has also reported for several print and digital outlets, including The New York Times, The Huffington Post, and Bustle.

 Angela is an Emmy Award-winning journalist who has won the Lone Star Award as well as the Philip S. Weintraub Media Award.
 She is also a RIAS German Fellowship recipient and N.S.
 Bienstock Fellowship winner.
 In 2020, she was awarded a Society of Environmental Journalists grant fund.
 She was also selected as the largest grant recipient for the 2020 USC Center for Health Journalism Impact Fund.
 Both grants were dedicated toward a multi-part series on the Salton Sea, which later garnered her another Emmy, an Edward R. Murrow, and Golden Mike Award in 2022.
 She also won the Outstanding Explanatory Reporting award from the Society of Environmental Journalists that year.
 In 2021, she was named a Maynard 200 Fellowship recipient.